XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ## Signing and Submitting Transactions ##

-Sending a transaction to the Ripple Consensus Ledger involves several steps:
+Sending a transaction to the XRP Ledger involves several steps:

 1. Create an [unsigned transaction in JSON format](#unsigned-transaction-format).
 2. Use one or more signatures to [authorize the transaction](#authorizing-transactions).